-Chris has over 10 years of experience at East Coast Orthotic & Prosthetic Corp.
+Chris has over 15 years of experience at East Coast Orthotic & Prosthetic Corp.
 Chris has established himself as an expert in both upper and lower extremity prosthetics.
 Chris has been featured in the media on NY Newsday and Buffalo’s YNN, among other news outlets and publications.
-Chris recently visited Germany and was trained in “Endo-Exo Prosthesis” which uses surgically implanted prosthetics with an externally fitted outer prosthesis.
+In recent years, Chris visited Germany and was trained in “Endo-Exo Prosthesis” which uses surgically implanted prosthetics with an externally fitted outer prosthesis.

 Donna is one of our many happy patients.
 Click on the video below to see what Donna has to share about East Coast Orthotic & Prosthetic Corp.